Kipkorir2017/Quote-Angular-IP/Documents/CoreIPs/Quotes/README.md

 # Quotes
+## Author
+Tonui Kipkorir Benjamin
+## Descrption

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.1., it allows the user to add new quote, upvote, downvote or delete quote

 ## Development server